-It’s quite common to get confused in these medical terms of “what does 20/20 vision mean” or “20/20 vision meaning perfect vision.”
-We deal with all sorts of vision problems and terminology that will ultimately help you to know more about your precious eyes.
-You are most likely to hear about 20/20 vision from your ophthalmologist as they tell you to not to worry about any vision problems, you’re all good.
+It’s quite common to get confused with optical terms like ”20/20 perfect vision”.
+We deal with all sorts of vision problems and terminology that ultimately help you to know more about your precious eyes.
+You are most likely to hear about it from your optometrist or dispensing optician as they tell you not to worry about any vision problems, you’re all good.
 For people like us, words like these can make no sense and we often need a simplified explanation for us to know the eye state thoroughly.
 Fret not anymore, we’re here for the very right reason.
-Read on to find what 20/20 vision means and how it is tested:

 What does having 20/20 essentially represent?